dstroud/dreamsequence_dev/README.md

 ### Arranger Grid interface
 ![dreamsequence](doc/grid_arranger.svg)

 The Arranger view is used to linearly sequence chord patterns and access the Events editor.
+The playhead moves from left to right with each increment being a "segment"

 - Rows 1-4 correspond to chord patterns A-D and columns 1-16 represent "segments" of the Arranger sequence.
 The Arranger length automatically resizes to the rightmost set pattern and any gaps in the sequence are filled in lighter colors to indicate that the previous chord pattern will be sustained.
 If the first segment isn't filled it will default to pattern A or it will grab the last populated pattern (since the Arranger is loopable).